renekopcem/koundation/README.md

 ## Usage ##

-In a css folder use command:
+In a css folder use command in /css folder:

 `bundle exec compass watch`